nikolmichaelidou/project-4-CI/README.md

 - Tips page
   - A page where it would feature videos and blogs on how to improve your gameplay as Loba or Valkyrie
 - Community Page
   - A page where users would able to share gameplay clips and fan-art
+  - With the ability for users to Login and even take notes from the Tip page for their own gameplay

 ## Deployment